 There are only two single malt makers on the Isle of Skye: Talisker, which dates from 1830, and Torabhaig.
-The latter has only been producing whisky since 2017, and while the distillery is new and their whisky may not have hit a shelf in your town just yet, you’ll want to be on the lookout for their first expression - the Legacy Series 2017.
+The latter has only been producing whisky since 2017, and while the distillery is new and their whisky may not have hit a shelf in your town just yet, you’ll want to be on the lookout for their first expression —the Legacy Series 2017.
 Sure, it’s young for a single malt, but this Torabhaig is a peated single malt aged exclusively in ex-bourbon barrels.
-The peat smoke serves a platter offering up notes of rich vanilla custard, caramel, malt and a lingering herbal brine.
+The peat smoke serves as a platter offering up notes of rich vanilla custard, caramel, malt, and a lingering herbal brine.

 Only available at the Castle and Key distillery, the brand is dropping four different single barrel expressions over four weeks.
 But the final release is the one we’d hunt down.
 Barrel number 396 is a flavor monster.
 We managed a taste and it’s simply marvelous.
 There’s such a wealth of flavors — chocolate, fruit, clove, cinnamon, marzipan, with a whiff of sweet black licorice.
 Honestly, it might be time for a road trip.

 Drinking the Vertical Series from Pinhook is a bit like watching children grow.
 They’ve taken 450 MGP rye barrels and release them as they age from four to twelve years, so we can follow the change in flavors over time.
 The second installment of the rye, now five years old, started out as 95% with 5% malted barley, is rounding out and increasing in complexity.
-Behind the cinnamon toast, fruit and oak notes is a more pronounced vanilla sweetness.
+Behind the cinnamon toast, fruit, and oak notes is a more pronounced vanilla sweetness.
 It’s a great bottle.
 And if you’ve socked away a bottle of the four year to compare, it’s even better.

 This is a cool bottle on two fronts.
 First it’s an amazing single malt offered in partnership with @Scotch_In_the_City.
 Laid down in a first-fill American oak sherry puncheon, the juice did an 11 year stint in one of Highland Park’s Orkney island warehouses.
-It’s bottled at cask strength, around 130 proof, so add a little water to unlock waves of vanilla, citrus fruit, cinnamon spice and wood.
+It’s bottled at cask strength, around 130 proof, so add a little water to unlock waves of vanilla, citrus fruit, cinnamon spice, and wood.
 The second reason to pick up one of the 594 bottles of this Highland Park is that some of the proceeds benefit The First Responders Children’s Foundation COVID-19 Emergency Response Fund — a worthy cause and a worthy whisky.